damianhakert/damianhakert.github.io/source/_posts/2016-01-27-comparing-terms-gitlab-github-bitbucket.markdown

 This allows you to collect several projects together and also have members.
 Those members can then configure their own group-level notifications.
 Projects can be stored in only one group at once.
-However you can share a project with other groups.
+However you can share a project with other groups in GitLab Enterprise Edition.
 And even those settings can be locked at the group level so you can avoid someone sharing a private project to other groups, for example.